JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ## Concepts

-Spark ML provides a set of Machine Learning applications, and it's logic consists of two main components: **Estimators** and **Transformers**.
+Spark ML provides a set of Machine Learning applications, and its logic consists of two main components: **Estimators** and **Transformers**.
 The first, have a method called fit() which secures and trains a piece of data to such application, and a **Transformer**, which is generally the result of a fitting process, applies changes to the the target dataset.
 These components have been embedded to be applicable to Spark NLP. **Pipelines** are a mechanism that allow multiple estimators and transformers within a single workflow, allowing multiple chained transformations along a Machine Learning task.
 Refer to [Spark ML](https://spark.apache.org/docs/2.4.5/ml-guide.html) library for more information.

 ## Annotation